-In 2021 the group established a provision for the cost of onerous fixed build contracts on a small number of developments, this was increased in 2022 to account for the latest estimate of costs to complete.
+In 2021 the group established a provision for the cost of onerous fixed build contracts on a small number of developments, this was increased in 2022 and again in 2023 to account for the latest estimate of costs to complete.

 The closed sites provision consists of costs to complete on closed sites and the maintenance provision covers after care on completed homes.
-This includes costs to rectify fire safety defects identified on a limited number of historic buildings.
+The closed site provision includes costs to rectify fire safety defects identified on a limited number of historic buildings.
 In preparing the financial statements, currently available information has been considered, including the current best estimate of the extent and future costs of work required, based on the reviews and physical inspections undertaken.